Load Combinations — ASCE 7, AS/NZS 1170, EN 1990, NBCC Reference

 What is the most common governing combination?
 For most interior floor beams and columns: 1.2D + 1.6L.
 For lateral system members: seismic or wind combinations.

 Factored vs. unfactored loads?
 LRFD uses factored loads and phi factors.
 ASD uses service loads and Omega factors.
-Both target the same reliability.
+Both target the same reliability index (beta ~ 3.0 for members, 2.5 for connections).

 Why so many combinations?
 Different scenarios of simultaneous loading.
 The probability that all loads are at maximum simultaneously is very low.
-Factors reflect the statistical likelihood.
+Factors reflect the statistical likelihood of joint occurrence.

 Run this calculation